MSU Billings Catalog

 II.
 Natural Sciences

-Regarding Natural Sciences, students are required to take one course from Life Sciences and one course from Physical Sciences.
-At least one course must include a corresponding laboratory.
-1
+Regarding Natural Sciences, students are required to take one course from Life Sciences and one course from Physical Sciences, which include lab exercises.
+2

 A. Life Sciences